USE NEAR MISSES TO CREATE A SAFER WORKPLACE

 The bottom line goal of most business is to make money.
 Well-run businesses make their money more efficiently and last longer than their competitors (Southwest Airlines offers a perfect example).
 Michael Gerber taught us in The eMyth that we should...

 Fatigue plays a major role in shiftwork accidents.
-To improve the safety, health, and productivity of your shiftworkers, NIOSH recommends these guidelines: Keep the schedule regular and predictable.
-Shiftworkers should know their schedules we...
+To improve the safety, health, and productivity of shiftworkers, NIOSH recommends the following practical guidelines.
+Guidelines to reduce shiftwork fatigue Keep the schedule regular and predic...

 If you think of your business as a safe place, think again.
-Security experts recommend taking these precautions: Parking Lot Security/Lighting.
-Because crime flourishes in the dark, implement a "buddy system" to ferry workers to and from ca...
+Security experts recommend taking these precautions.
+For a short guide on common threats, see Business Safety and Security Risks.
+Precautions Parking Lot Security/Lighting.
+Because c...